ephread/inkgd/docs/source/getting_started/introduction.rst

     *inkgd* provides no GUI, only text.
 It's up to you to decide how to present the content to your players.

-Playing a story typically involves calling ``InkPlayer.continue_story()`` until a branch is found, then presenting an array of choices to the player and reporting back the selected choice through its index.
-Finally, repeating the process from the beginning (i. e. calling ``continue_story()`` until another branch is found).
+Playing a story typically involves repeating the following three steps until the story reaches its end:

+1. calling ``InkPlayer.continue_story()`` until a branch is found;
+2. presenting an array of choices to the player;
+3. reporting back the selected choice through ``InkPlayer.choose_choice_index()``.

 .. flowchart.svg contains an editable copy of the original diagram.
 .. if you need to edit it, you can load it up in draw.io.